juliajoo/docs/tutorials/tutorial3.md

-# Workshop 3: Actuators
+# Tutorial 3: Actuators

-In this workshop we lead you step-by-step to implement three actuators (vibration motors, LEDs and speakers) from data, through Bluetooth and from the cloud.
+In this tutorial we lead you step-by-step to implement three actuators (vibration motors, LEDs and speakers) from data, through Bluetooth and from the cloud.

 1. [Rotation to Vibration](#1-nudging-for-recommended-limit)